Providence (band): Musical style

 The style of the group was soft rock with classical influences, particularly in contrapuntal instrumental interludes by their string trio and in broad vocal harmonies that followed strict rules of voice-leading.

 Providence was an impressive live unit that drew heavily on the combined power of Barriatua's bass and Tompkins' cello, the two instruments combining to create a rock edge that could be quite intense.
 Layered on top of that were Tompkins' viola and Cockey's violin.
 Guzie's guitar work was often treated as a lyrical embellishment more than the blistering leads of his rock contemporaries of the period.
 Lead singer and main writer Bartholomew Bishop's keyboards centered on piano, organ and harpsichord, rather than the Moog, ARP and other synthesizers then in common use among groups exploring a mixture of rock and classical influences.
-Because of their string trio, the group did not use the popular Mellotron (which the Moodies popularized in songs like "Nights in White Satin"), giving Providence a sound that was quite organic and more complex than that created by the Mellotron.
+Because of their string trio, the group did not use the popular Mellotron (which the Moody Blues popularized in songs such as "Nights in White Satin"), giving Providence a sound that was quite organic and more complex than that created by the Mellotron.

 After breakup

 Following the band's breakup, individual members went on to a wide range of professional activities.

 Cockey and the Tompkins brothers lent their talents to the duet album Blue Jays (1975) by the Moodies' Justin Hayward and John Lodge.
 They also became part of the Bluejays touring band for the 1975 UK tour, and in 1977 they appeared on Justin Hayward's solo album Songwriter.

 Barriatua completed an M.D. degree and established a practice in Portland.

 Cockey completed a degree in composition at University of Oregon under Hal Owen and has since established himself as a composer and music teacher working out of McCall, Idaho.

 Andy (now known as Andrew) Guzie completed a classical guitar degree from the University of Oregon and continues to work as a performing guitarist in Portland.

 Tim and his wife Frances Tompkins have been composing and performing music together for 40 years.
-He appeared on the 1995 recording "Freelight", which also featured former Moody Blues keyboardist and vocalist Michael Pinder.
+He appeared on the 1995 recording Freelight, which also featured former Moody Blues keyboardist and vocalist Michael Pinder.
 Tom Tompkins has worked as principal violist with the Boise, Idaho symphony, broadened his musical skills to include flute and mandolin, among other instruments, and recorded with a range of artists.

 Tom Tompkins with wife Jill established careers as principal string players in the Boise Philharmonic Orchestra.
 They left their long held positions in 2015.

 Rand Bishop is Bart's brother and was the original producer of the Providence demo that drew attention from the Moodies resulting in the signing to Threshold.
 Rand now works on Music Row in Nashville, Tennessee and has written top sellers for Tim McGraw, Toby Keith and others.